theam/aday-ondemand-loop/docs/guide/content/admin/customizations.md

 # Customizations

+Beyond core configuration, OnDemand Loop supports extensive interface customization to align the experience with your organization's branding, terminology, and navigation preferences.
+This section covers how to customize both the application's appearance within the broader Open OnDemand dashboard and its internal navigation structure.

+### Open OnDemand Integration

-OnDemand Loop ships with sensible defaults for both the in-app navigation bar and its entry inside the Open OnDemand dashboard.
-Administrators can override these defaults to align the experience with local branding, terminology, and menu organization.
+OnDemand Loop ships with sensible defaults for how it appears inside the Open OnDemand dashboard.
+The `manifest.yml` file that accompanies the application controls these settings and can be customized by administrators.

-### Open OnDemand navigation menu (`manifest.yml`)
+#### Dashboard Menu Configuration (`manifest.yml`)

-The `manifest.yml` file that accompanies the application controls how OnDemand Loop appears inside the broader Open OnDemand interface.
+The `manifest.yml` file controls how OnDemand Loop appears in the broader Open OnDemand interface.
 Administrators can adjust the following attributes:

 - **Application name and description** displayed to users
 - **Menu category placement** (e.g., Files, Interactive Apps, custom categories)
 - **Icons, subcategories, and window behavior** for the application shortcut

 #### Default configuration